LeandroMartinez044/ledger/README.md

 When the transactions are completed, the service publishes the events.
 There are 3 services listening the event, FraudDetectionService, NotificationService, RewardsService.
 When these services receive the event only log a confirmation message to the console.

+NotificationService receives the event and persists in database

 ### pseudo-code: